Dpancha6/Frontend-Challenge/README.md

 **Expected:** In steps 6 and 8, toggled transaction kept the same value it was given in step 2 _(E.g. Social Media Ads Inc is unchecked)_

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

-## Submission

-**IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
-Don't use any prefix or suffix, just your email.

-You will submit a link to a CodeSandbox with your responses.
-Make sure your CodeSandbox is not Read only and can be edited, otherwise you will be disqualified. _See [Coding](#coding)_

----

-### Callouts

-- Don't remove existing `data-testid` tags.
-Otherwise, your results will be invalidated.
-- Other than the bugs, don't modify anything that will have a different outcome.
-Otherwise, your results might be invalidated.
-- Plagiarism is a serious offense and will result in disqualification from further consideration.